MAHcodes/xerolinux.xyz/src/content/TreasureContent.md

 ### - Select Support Method.
 <br />

-If you want access to the Pre-built ISO, click on the "**Donate**" button on the main page and select the service of your choice and I will send you a download link that you will be able to flash and install.
+If you want access to the Pre-built ISO, click on the "**Donate**" button and select the service of your choice and I will send you a download link that you will be able to flash and install.
 Your support is highly appreciated ;)<br />

 ### - Get it For Free.
 <br />